smithc36-tcd/hpc-group/ass_1.md

 that are much larger than the L3 cache size.
 How is this possible, when the array cannot possibly all fit into the cache?
 Your explanation should include a brief overview of hardware prefetching as it applies to caches.**

+With a smaller stride there are fewer cache misses even though the whole array cannot  be loaded.
+If the stride is smaller more of the array can be read before more data has to be loaded into the cache, even if the whole array cannot be loaded at once.

 ## Exercise 5: Write a benchmark to measure preformance